FaserF/hassio-addons/whatsapp/DOCS.md

 - `ui_auth_enabled`: Enables Basic Authentication for the Web UI (not the API).
 - `ui_auth_password`: The password for the Web UI (Username is always `admin`).
 - `admin_numbers`: Comma-separated list of phone numbers (e.g. `49176123456, 49176987654`) that are allowed to use `ha-app-*` admin commands.
+- `welcome_message_enabled`: (Default: `true`) If true, the bot sends a role-aware welcome message on first-contact from a new user.
+- `admin_notifications_enabled`: (Default: `true`) Automatically notifies admins about system health (WhatsApp loss/restore, HA Core/Integration updates, HA restarts).
 - `mark_online`: (Default: `false`) If set to `true`, the app will mark your account as "Online" as long as it's running.
 Using `false` is recommended to avoid silencing notifications on your mobile phone.
 - `media_folder`: (for example: `/media/whatsapp`) Path to a folder where received media (Images, Videos, Voice) should be saved.
 If set, files will **NOT** be automatically deleted.
 If cleared (`null` in the YAML config), files are stored internally and deleted after 24h.